Configuring UNE for ArcGIS for engineers

 I want to make sure Network Diagrams are turned on should Engineers need to generate a schematic or pull up a pre-configured schematic of a complex asset like a pumping station.
 I can use the Look and Feel configuration options to do this.
 Whilst I’m here, I will also add a title to the Engineer’s application to make it clear it’s been specially configured for the team.

-Configuring Network Diagrams in Utility Network Editor
+Configuring Network Diagrams in UNE for ArcGIS

 Other considerations that might be configured for an Engineer team include turning off Versioning tools.
 Engineers out in the field might be editing the live network, to ensure the rest of the utility knows the live status of operable assets.
 In this scenario, we want an Engineer to be able to edit these operable assets, but we don’t want them editing other assets that require quality control.
 In the Utility Network data model, operable assets are stored in the Device feature layer.
-Here’s where we can use Utility Network Editor and the Rules configuration to finer control what edits are permitted by certain users.
+Here’s where we can use UNE for ArcGIS and the Rules configuration to finer control what edits are permitted by certain users.

-Configuring editing rules in Utility Network Editor
+Configuring editing rules in UNE for ArcGIS

 Data Management